heathermiller/dist-prog-book/chapter/8/big-data.md

 ***Spark Ecosystem***

-Apache Spark's rich-ecosystem constitutes of third party libraries like Mesos{%cite hindman2011mesos --file big-data%}/Yarn{%cite vavilapalli2013apache --file big-data%} and several major components that have been already discussed in this articlelike Spark-core, SparkSQL, GraphX.
+Apache Spark's rich-ecosystem constitutes of third party libraries like Mesos{%cite hindman2011mesos --file big-data%}/Yarn{%cite vavilapalli2013apache --file big-data%} and several major components that have been already discussed in this article like Spark-core, SparkSQL, GraphX.
 In this section we will discuss the remaining yet very important components/libraries which help Spark deliver high performance.

 <figure class="main-container">